Menu

 CO FAMLI (Family & Medical Leave Insurance) Frequently Asked Questions About Private Plans

-How do employees fund for FAMLI if the employer chooses a private plan?
+How do employees fund FAMLI if the employer chooses a Private Plan?

-Employers would still deduct the contributions from employees’ payroll, whether they choose the state plan or a private plan.
-If you choose a private plan, you, the employer, would pay the insurance carrier directly instead of to the state with the employees’ payroll deductions.
-And don’t forget, if you have an approved private plan – it is up to you if and how much to deduct from your employee’s payroll as long as you are not deducting more than what the state would require from the employees for the same year or your private plan rate if it is lower than the state rate.
+Employers may still deduct premium contributions from employees’ wages, whether they choose the State Plan or a Private Plan.
+If you choose a Private Plan, then you, the employer, will remit all premiums (including any employee contributions) directly to the insurance carrier instead of to the State.
+And don’t forget, if you have an approved Private Plan, it is up to you if and how much to deduct from your employees’ wages as long as you are not deducting more than what the State would require from the employees for the same year or your Private Plan rate if it is lower than the State rate.
 In essence, employers may elect to pay the full amount if they choose to offer this as an additional employee benefit.

 Family bonding